*If you are in a hurry*

-Companies carrying high-purity gold products have “999.9”, “999” or similar stamped on some of their bars and coins.
+Companies carrying high-purity gold products have “999.9” or “999 stamped on their bars and coins.

-“999.9” and “24 karat” are examples of two different systems used to show the fineness of gold (aka purity).
+“999.9” and “24 Karat” are examples of two different systems used to show the fineness of gold (aka gold purity).

-Although in the past there were several methods to indicate the purity of gold, these two systems are still used today.
+Although in the past there were more than several methods to indicate the purity of gold, these two systems are still used today.

-Intuitively, you probably have a general idea what “999.9” means, so let’s start with it first.
+Intuitively, you probably have a general idea what “999.9” means, so let’s start with this first.

 Meaning of “999.9” in gold

 “999.9” or “999” are examples of purity representation of gold using millesimal fineness system.